-8. Narrative explanation of how the program investigates employment rates for program completers, with a characterization of findings.
+H. Narrative explanation of how the program investigates employment rates for program completers, with a characterization of findings.
 This section may also indicate rates of completers' ongoing education, e.g., graduate study.

 The Guam Department of Education (GDOE) communicates this information with us on a semesterly basis for the initial educators and although communication has changed somewhat due to the pandemic, we were still able to ascertain the numbers of completers employed by the GDOE and by communication with completers.
-The current data is Fall '20 and Spring '21.
-From the 51 completers, 24 in the Fall of '20 and 27 in the Spring of '21, we are confident that 45 are employed.
-The GDOE staffing patterns indicate that 95% of those employed are in their schools.
-Additionally, we are aware of other completers employed in the island of Saipan and in the state of Nevada.
+The current data is Fall '21 and Spring '22.
+From the 72 completers, 27 were already employed as teacher/interns.
+Once they completed their internship, they were retained at their school.
+Therefore, of the 48 who participated in student teaching, 43 are currently employed by the GDOE.
+The GDOE staffing patterns indicate that 91% of those who completed student teaching employed are in the GDOE schools.